 Add to this writer and director Neil Marshall, a man with a history of putting out high-grade B-movies, and suddenly, you have a compelling sales pitch for a film.

 I’m pointing all of this out because The Reckoning is a stunning example of a film with everything going for it but fails to capitalize on any of it.

 Set in the 1600s, Charlotte Kirk plays Grace, a woman who has just lost her husband to the plague currently going around the shire she lives in.
 Her landlord, the amoral and self-centred Squire (Steve Waddington), still demands rent be paid even though she can’t work the land and has a newborn and tries to take payment by other means.

-By other means, I mean he tries to rape her, and when she rebuffs him with a well-placed heel to the face, he returns to town and starts the rumour that she might be a witch.
-Enter a Witchfinder played by Sean Pertwee and an hour or so of torture.
+By “other means”, I mean he tries to rape her, and when she rebuffs him with a well-placed heel to the face, he returns to town and starts the rumour that she might be a witch.
+Enter a Witchfinder, played by Sean Pertwee and an hour or so of torture.

-Sean Pertwee, for his part, seems to have a great time as Witchfinder torturing Grace, he seems to be acting in an entirely different movie.
+Sean Pertwee, for his part, seems to have a great time as Witchfinder torturing Grace, but he seems to be acting in an entirely different movie.